uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Use the [GitHub Classroom Link on eClass](https://eclass.srv.ualberta.ca/mod/assign/view.php?id=8120400&forceview=1)
     * EVERY teammate should submit a link to your teams GitHub repo on eClass.
 * Add a license and a README.
 The README should contain the names of the teammates.
 (You don't have to use your real name if you don't want Microsoft/GitHub to know who you are.)
-* Use the format `https://github.com/uofa-cmput404/f24-project-team-name` where `team-name` is your css color.
+* Use the format `https://github.com/uofa-cmput404/f24-project-team-name` where `team-name` is your CSS colour.

 Do not submit a clone link or a link to a branch or file.

 * 1 mark
 * Submitted on eClass by all members
-* 1 Github repo with a README and LICENSE
+* 1 GitHub repo with a README and LICENSE
-* Team name is a CSS color name
+* Team name is a CSS colour name

 ## <a id="part1" href="#part1">Project Part 1</a>: Halfway Prototype